-Use social media reporting tools to analyze and track the social media posts that lead not only to the top rate of engagements but lead to the type of engagement you’re most interested in cultivating.
-That makes it easier to adjust your social media marketing strategy as you go.
+Use social media reporting tools to analyze and track the social media posts that lead to the top engagement rates and type of interaction you’re most interested in cultivating.
+That makes it easier to adjust your social media marketing strategy as you expand.

-Also it is important to strategize your content goals in a well-organized manner.
-Using social media calendar tools you can organize and easily figure out the motive behind each post and hence add up a suitable CTA along with it.
+Also, it is important to strategize your content goals in an organized manner.
+Using social media calendar tools, you can organize and quickly figure out the motive behind each post and add a suitable CTA alongside.

-To help you understand this better we’ve outlined different types of CTAs and the way they create different engagement.
+To help you understand this better, we’ve outlined different types of CTAs and the type of engagement they create.

 Wendy’s secret?
-Wit, a clear voice, and fantastic customer service.
+Witty, clear, and fantastic customer service.

-Take the #NuggetsforCarter movement, it started when a Wendy’s customer asked how many RTs he’d have to get for free nuggets for a year.
+Take the #NuggetsforCarter movement.
+It started when a Wendy’s customer asked how many retweets he’d have to get for free nuggets for a year.
 Wendy’s set the number, and Carter’s original Tweet became one of the most retweeted tweets of all time!

 Think about your own social media engagement.
 Are you interacting with customers in a way that encourages sharing?

-Wendy’s encouragement for one person to get 18 million shares brought more attention to their own brand, in a unique and interesting way.
+Wendy’s encouragement for one person to get 18 million shares brought more attention to their brand in quite a unique way.

-You can create that same sense of urgency with giveaways of your own, or exclusive content and limited-time offer.
+You can create a similar sense of urgency with giveaways or exclusive content coupled with a limited-time offer.

 Deadpool makes great social media content, thanks to the strong personality of the main character.